home-assistant/companion.home-assistant/docs/wear-os/wear-os.md

 Right now, two tiles are supported:

 * The shortcuts tile shows up to 7 shortcuts, which can be chosen from the settings section in the Wear OS app.
+Note: it is not possible to scroll in a tile, the template should fit on the watch screen.
 * The template tile shows a rendered template.
 The template can only be set from the android companion app.

 ## Sensors